TaxAid helpline

 Meetings and further help

-If the problem is more complicated, we can offer appointments in Birmingham, Bristol, London, Manchester, Newcastle, Plymouth, Sheffield or Shropshire where you will be seen by a qualified tax professional.
+If the problem is more complicated, our helpline adviser may offer an appointment in London, Birmingham, Manchester, or Newcastle where you will be seen by a qualified tax professional.

-As far as possible, the approach to our meetings is self-help.
+As far as possible, the approach in our meetings is to resolve the immediate crisis and explain what you need to do in the future to “self-help” by dealing with the tax authorities yourself.
 Your adviser will discuss the problem with you and review any paperwork you have brought.
-Sometimes it helps to understand the problem if we can contact HM Revenue and Customs during the meeting, although we would never do so without your permission.
+Sometimes it helps to resolve the problem if we can contact HM Revenue and Customs during the meeting, although we would never do so without your permission.

 Your adviser will answer any questions you may have and explain what you might do to help your situation.
 If necessary, you may return to us for further help as matters progress.

-Appointments in London are usually confirmed by letter.
-The letter includes directions to our office at 164-180 Union Street, Southwark, SE1 0LH.
+Appointments are usually confirmed by letter or email, including directions to our advice sessions.
 Please note that we can see people by appointment only.

 Disabled access can be arranged so please let us know if you require wheelchair access or any other special arrangements.